adityaviolin824/LeadFoundry-AI/README.md

 Execution time and API cost depend on agent count, query breadth, and enrichment depth.
 The system minimizes LLM usage by relying on deterministic Python logic wherever possible:

 * Deduplication is algorithmic
-* Sorting and ranking are rule‑based
+* Sorting and ranking are rule-based
 * Enrichment is triggered only for missing fields

-This approach keeps runs cost‑efficient while preserving output quality.
+This approach keeps runs cost-efficient while preserving output quality.

 ## Output Format